Toby Flood: International career

 Flood's link with Youngs developed over the autumn internationals, starting with a good display in a loss to New Zealand.
 The team peaked in the Test against Australia, in which Flood had an immaculate game with the boot.
 He scored 25 points, which is the most points recorded by an Englishman against the Wallabies.
 He also helped England to a victory over Samoa, but was injured early into the last game with South Africa, and later revealed he couldn't remember anything after the incident.

 In the 2011 Six Nations, Flood and Youngs again combined to great success, Flood gaining man of the match for a strong display against Wales at the Millennium Stadium.
 He was also a key component in several of the tries scored against Italy, developing a key relationship with wing Chris Ashton.

-Despite Flood's good form for England during their championship winning 2011 six nations he had been dropped for Jonny Wilkinson by the start of the Rugby World Cup 2011.
-He did however start the Quarter Final defeat to France at no.12.
+Despite Flood's good form for England during their Championship-winning 2011 Six Nations, he dropped for Jonny Wilkinson by the start of the 2011 Rugby World Cup.
+Flood started the quarter-final defeat to France at inside centre.

-Flood was a hot favourite for the England captaincy when Stuart Lancaster took over from Martin Johnson after the 2011 world cup.
-However he was not available for much of the 2012 six nations and Owen Farrell seized his chance at fly half.
-Although Flood did regain the number 10 shirt on the tour to South Africa and in the autumn internationals of that year.
-A combination of injuries and Lancaster's preference for Owen Farrell's pragmatic approach- as well as Farrell's key role in England's shock win over New Zealand- limited his game time after this.
+Flood was a hot favourite for the England captaincy when Stuart Lancaster took over from Martin Johnson after the World Cup.
+However he was not available for much of the 2012 Six Nations and Owen Farrell seized his chance at fly half.
+Flood regained his position on the tour to South Africa and in the autumn internationals of that year.
+A combination of injuries and Lancaster's preference for Owen Farrell's pragmatic approach, as well as Farrell's key role in England's shock win over New Zealand, limited his game time after this.

 Flood's final start for England was against Italy in the 2013 Six Nations tournament.
 He effectively ended his England career by signing for Top 14 club Toulouse.

 In an interview with The Times on 21 August 2017, Flood revealed that he would consider resurrecting his Test career by playing rugby for Germany.
 Changes to the World Rugby eligibility regulations introduced in 2017 allow a player to make a one-time switch of nationality by playing in an Olympic event for the player's new country, provided that said player has not represented his or her first country for three years and holds nationality in the second country.
 Flood applied for a German passport following the 2016 Brexit vote, and has already satisfied the three-year stand-down period.
-Flood can qualify for Germany if he plays for the country in the 2020 Olympics sevens qualifiers, to be held in 2019.